mr7brown/agb.github.io/pages/mydoc/style_guide/2_grammar/Cross_references.md

 ---
 title: Links and Cross References
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing, Capitalization"
+summary: "Different users have different needs.
+To avoid excessive documentation or documentation that is not detailed enough, it's often useful to provide internal or external links.
+This page highlights some ways to improve links and cross-references."
 sidebar: style_sidebar
 permalink: cross-references.html
 folder: mydoc
 ---

-Different users willl have different needs.
-To avoid excessive documentation or documentation that is not detailed enough, it's often useful to provide internal or external links.

 ## Link formatting